andresmunozit/node-js-application-development-lfw211/05_KEY_JAVASCRIPT_CONCEPTS/key-javascript-concepts.md

 - the prototype of `dog` is `wolf`
 - the prototype of `wolf` is `Object.prototype`

-The first argument passed to `Object.create` is the desired prototype.
-The second argument is an optional **Property Descriptor** object `{property1: {value: 1}, property2: {value: 2}}...`.

-The `Object.getOwnPropertyDescriptor` can be used to get a property descriptor of an object:
+The `Object.getOwnPropertyDescriptor` can be used to get a **property descriptor** of an object, by specifying the object and the property name:
 ```sh
 $ node -p "Object.getOwnPropertyDescriptor(process, 'title')"
 { value: 'node', writable: true, enumerable: true, configurable: true }